Katsuhiro Ueo: Drifting career

-In 2019 he's now supported by new tire manufacturers Valino and got into his first final in Tsukuba on round 2 but lost to Masashi Yokoi due to his car losing a body part.
+In 2019, Ueo was supported by new tire manufacturers Valino and got into his first final in Tsukuba on round 2 but lost to Masashi Yokoi due to his car losing a body part.

-In 2020 he finally taste victory again winning in his home course at Autopolis beating his former Ikaten teammate Naoto Suenaga and break the record for the oldest driver to win in D1GP at 48 years old.
+In 2020, Ueo finally tasted victory again, winning in his home course at Autopolis beating his former Ikaten teammate Naoto Suenaga and break the record for the oldest driver to win in D1GP at 48 years old.
 He backed up this record by another win in round 3 of the 2023 season at the age of 51 years old.